justcadams/Interview-Practice-Django/README.md

 	Note: This will run on port 8000 by default.

 	(Make sure no other application is using this port when you run this command).

+9. You can change the port the Django server runs on by specifying it as follows:

+		python3 manage.py runserver 127.0.0.1:5000